Nik74/AutoHome/README.md

 # AutoHome
 This is a test version of the car service program.
 In this program, you can create and store customers, cars, goods, completed works, etc.This program is in the process of development.

 To use the program, you need to add the jdk folder to the "./java" folder.
+Also, the location of the program folder should not contain Cyrillic characters.

 Some information about using the program:
 1. The database is located in the "SQLiteDB" folder;